Pinterest Pixel

 John Michaloudis

-• Versatility: IF and MATCH can be combined to perform a wide range of tasks, from categorizing data to filtering and validating information.
+• IF and MATCH can be combined to filter and categorize data.

 =IF(logical_test, [value_if_true], [value_if_false])

-• value_if_true: The value or expression to return if the logical test is TRUE.
+• value_if_true: This value will return if the condition is met.

-• value_if_false: The value or expression to return if the logical test is FALSE.
+• value_if_false: This value will return if the condition is not met.

 IF and MATCH